We Need To Reboot the Culture of View Source

 I can't really fault web developers for building incredibly complex pages that don't lend themselves well to interpretation.
 This is what happens when the industry says we can't have client-side applications anymore, and tries to shoehorn rich client functionality into a browser that wasn't really designed for some of the heavy lifting it's being asked to do.
 Browsers used to be thin clients back the the olden days, and JavaScript wasn't designed to replace the entire functionality of a rich client.
 Because

-Most HTML source is simple (Score:2)
+Most HTML source is simple (Score:5, Insightful)

 <html>